 There are two categories of SCH: traumatic and spontaneous.
 Traumatic SCH can occur due to local mild trauma, such as rubbing the eye.
 Spontaneous SCH is due to a medical condition, such as hypertension or diabetes.
 These conditions can cause blood vessels to become fragile and rupture.

-According to one 2020 article, SCH generally does not typically require treatment and should resolve in 1–2 weeks.
-However, if it occurs due to a medical condition, a person should seek treatment for the underlying cause.
+According to one 2020 article, SCH generally does not typically require treatment and should resolve in

 A hyphema is a less common but more serious condition.
 With a hyphema, blood collects at the front of the eye, between the cornea and the iris.